scionproto-contrib/jpan/doc/PathPolicyLanguage.md

   sequence: "1-ff00:0:133#1 1+ 2-ff00:0:1?
 2-ff00:0:233#1"
 ```

-## PPL Groups
+## Examples

-A PPL group (PPLG) i consists of a set of named PPLs and a set of filters that determine which
-policy is used.
-The filters consists of:

-- ISD or `0` for catch all
-- optional: AS number, `0` for catch all
-- optional if AS is given: IP address
-- optional if IP is given: port number

-There must be one `default` PPL with `0` that applies when no other PPL matches.

-PPLGs can be defined via API or via YAML or JSON files.
+PPL scripts can be defined via API or via YAML or JSON files.
 For example:

 ```yaml
 ---